^

 3. Vasomotor and allergic rhinitis.

-When using such drugs, their main components act on adrenaline receptors located on the mucosa of the nasal cavity.
-This leads to a narrowing of the vessels, a decrease in nasal congestion, it becomes easier for the patient to breathe.
+When using such products, their main components act on adrenaline receptors located on the mucous membrane of the nasal cavity.
+This leads to narrowing of blood vessels, reduction of nasal congestion, and it becomes easier for the patient to breathe.

-It is important to follow the recommended dosage of the drug, otherwise after stopping the intake of the swelling of the nasal mucosa may even increase.
+It is important to follow the recommended dosage of the drug, otherwise, after stopping taking it, swelling of the nasal mucosa may even increase.

 Pharmacodynamics and pharmacokinetics